teusink/Home-Security-by-Pi/3-Hardening.md

    ALLOWHIDDENFILE=/etc/.fstab
    SHARED_LIB_WHITELIST=/usr/lib/arm-linux-gnueabihf/libarmmem.so
    ```
-- Create a script called clam-work.sh and place it in the Pi's home folder.
+- Create a script called pi-security-scan.sh and place it in the Pi's home folder.
 You can find the contents of the script here: https://github.com/teusink/Secure-my-Pi/blob/master/pi-security-scan.sh
 - Configure a daily scans using crontab: `crontab -e`
 - Add this line: `0 1 * * * sudo sh ./pi-security-scan.sh >/home/pi/pi-security-scan.log`.
 This line means that it will do an update of the definition files and scan the entire Pi every night at 1 am and it outputs it logs to a log file.
 - Add this line: `0 6 * * * sudo /usr/sbin/ssmtp your_account_name@domain.tld < /home/pi/pi-security-scan.log`.
 This line means that the log-file created in the work above will be emailed to you every night at 6 am.